getify/foi-lang/formalization-work/Foi-Specification.md

 effect declaration.
 Non-effect `deft` retains the single-Identifier form.

 Effect kinds live under a three-root hierarchy specified in §6.1.4.
-User declarations resolve under `Effect.User.*`; the `Effect.Ask` and `Effect.Retry` names above are shorthand for `Effect.User.Ask` and `Effect.User.Retry` under §6.1.4's implicit-User rewrite.
-Dotted sub-namespaces of any depth are admissible under the user root, such as `Effect.MyModule.CustomOp` (shorthand for `Effect.User.MyModule.CustomOp`).
+User declarations resolve under `Effect.User.*`, and dotted sub-namespaces of any depth are admissible under that root, such as `Effect.User.MyModule.CustomOp`.

+A shorthand form omitting the `User` segment is admitted at every effect site. §6.1.4's **Implicit-User rewrite** specifies it, and is the sole site in this specification that demonstrates it; every other section writes fully-qualified paths.

 #### §6.1.4 Namespace Hierarchy